Skip to main content

 recvWindow5000

-Step 1: Construct the payload
+Step 1: Construct the signature payload

 symbol=BTCUSDT&side=SELL&type=LIMIT&timeInForce=GTC&quantity=1&price=0.2&timestamp=1668481559918&recvWindow=5000

-Step 2: Compute the signature:
+Step 2: Compute the signature

-2. Sign payload using RSASSA-PKCS1-v1_5 algorithm with SHA-256 hash function.
+1. Sign the signature payload constructed in Step 1 using the RSASSA-PKCS1-v1_5 algorithm with SHA-256 hash function.

-$ echo -n 'symbol=BTCUSDT&side=SELL&type=LIMIT&timeInForce=GTC&quantity=1&price=0.2&timestamp=1668481559918&recvWindow=5000' | openssl dgst -sha256 -sign ./test-prv-key.pem | openssl enc -base64 -A
+$ echo -n 'symbol=BTCUSDT&side=SELL&type=LIMIT&timeInForce=GTC&quantity=1&price=0.2&timestamp=1668481559918&recvWindow=5000' | openssl dgst -sha256 -sign ./test-prv-key.pem | openssl enc -base64 -A | tr -d '\n'

 HZ8HOjiJ1s/igS9JA+n7+7Ti/ihtkRF5BIWcPIEluJP6tlbFM/Bf44LfZka/iemtahZAZzcO9TnI5uaXh3++lrqtNonCwp6/245UFWkiW1elpgtVAmJPbogcAv6rSlokztAfWk296ZJXzRDYAtzGH0gq7CgSJKfH+XxaCmR0WcvlKjNQnp12/eKXJYO4tDap8UCBLuyxDnR7oJKLHQHJLP0r0EAVOOSIbrFang/1WOq+Jaq4Efc4XpnTgnwlBbWTmhWDR1pvS9iVEzcSYLHT/fNnMRxFc7u+j3qI//5yuGuu14KR0MuQKKCSpViieD+fIti46sxPTsjSemoUKp0oXA==